Cratis/Chronicle/Documentation/concepts/tenancy.md

 Rather than setting up a full unique environment per tenant, we want to share the expensive resources and scale these according to traffic.
 Compute cycles are the most expensive in any data-center, while storage is the cheapest.
 It makes sense from a monetary standpoint to then optimize for this scenario.
-With microservices being at the heart of Aksio, we can control density of the services in a fine-grained manner as well - packing the most compute out of the virtual and physical machines they run on.
+With microservices being at the heart of Cratis, we can control density of the services in a fine-grained manner as well - packing the most compute out of the virtual and physical machines they run on.